GameLabGraz/Maroon/README.md

 # Simulations and Experiments

-Maroon contains several phisics experiments, but will be extended with informatics simulations and experiences from other subjects in the future.
+Maroon contains several phisics experiments, but will be extended with computer science simulations and experiences from other subjects in the future.
+The physics experiments cover Van de Graaff Generator, Falling Coil, Faraday’s Law, Capacitor and Huygen's Principle.

 <img src="/images/screenshots/experiment-room.jpg" width="600"/>